nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

     - `ui.browseableMessage(message to be shown, title, HTML or not)`: displays some text and an optional title in a web browser window.
 If you want to use HTML markup, set isHTML argument to True.
 * UIA support (UIAHandler.py, UIA objects): Used for supporting UIA (User Interface Automation) controls (Windows 7 and later).
 * Virtual buffers (virtualBuffers): Handles virtual buffer documents such as web sites.
+* Windows version specifications and checks (winVersion.py): provides constants representing Windows releases and comparing Windows releases.
+    - winVersion.getWinVer(): returns the current Windows release (Windows release name, major.minor.build, installation type, and service pack if any).
+This data can be compared with other Windows releases such as detecting specific Windows 10 release such as October 2018 Update e.g. winVersion.getWinVer() >= winVersion.WIN10_1809.
 * Windows API wrappers: the following modules are thin wrappers around Windows API libraries.
 You can use the below modules or call Windows API directly via ctypes.windll.dllname (e.g. ctypes.windll.user32):
     - `winKernel`: Wraps some constants, structures and functions from kernel32.dll that are commonly encountered in NVDA.
     - `winUser`: wraps around constants, structures and functions defined in user32.dll that are used by NVDA.